Kennedy Summers

 Kennedy Summers (born March 3, 1987) is a German-born American model, actress and stock trader.
 She was Playboy Playmate of the Year in 2014.

 Early life

 Summers was born in Berlin, to a military family, and raised in Hampton, Virginia.
-Her father served in the United States Army and her mother was a Russian linguist and cryptographer.
+Her father served in the United States Army and was a Russian linguist and cryptographer.
 Summers is also multilingual.

 Career

-Summers began modeling at age 14.
-She retired after Playboy.

-For stock trading, Summers works from 5:30-8:00 AM as a day trader, which she began doing after being approached by Equities.com.
+Summers began modeling at age 14, and retired after appearing in Playboy.
+She worked in stock trading as a day trader after being approached by Equities.com.

 Personal life

 Summers graduated from Mary Baldwin College with a degree in anthropology.
-She holds a Master of Healthcare Administration degree, and went to medical school in Curaçao to become a doctor.
+She holds a Master of Healthcare Administration degree, and attended medical school in Curaçao.
 She graduated with a medical degree (M.D.) in 2020.